8 Key Points to Remember When Interpreting Data in a PhD Thesis

 5. Question Your Assumptions

-If you are working with qualitative data, your interpretations may be prone to various forms of researcher and respondent bias.
-Approach all your assumptions with caution and never exaggerate your findings or overstate their significance.
 The same is true for the statements made by your respondents.
-If you are working with thematic analysis, make sure that you only analyse the ‘quantitative’ factors such as code frequency.
+If you are working with thematic analysis, for example, make sure that you only analyse the ‘quantitative’ factors such as code frequency.
 Your respondents may be biased or uninformed in some spheres, which is why basing your assumptions on a single interviewee statement is never a good idea.

 6. Avoid Unwarranted Claims

-7. Use Graphical Analysis
+7. Use Graphical Analysis to Demonstrate Data Interpretation in your PhD Thesis

 Besides the improved readability of your findings, data visualisation allows you to recognise some major problems or unusual trends within your findings.
 An instantly visible deviation on one of your graphs is much easier to note than several problematic lines within a large table.
 Most software packages including SPSS and NVivo allow you to build graphs with several clicks of your mouse.
 Try to produce these visuals after each analysis you perform to promptly identify any possible issues.